nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 "on-the-fly".

 The `SEMIDIRECT` option controls caching of integrals.
-A full description of this option is described in the [Hartree-Fock](Hartree-Fock-Theory-for-Molecules#direct-and-semidirect----recomputation-of-integrals) section.
+A full description of this option is described in the [Hartree-Fock](Hartree-Fock-Theory-for-Molecules#direct-and-semidirect-recomputation-of-integrals) section.
 Some functionality which is only compatible with the `DIRECT` option will not, at present, work when using `SEMIDIRECT`.

-## ODFT and MULT -- Open shell systems
+## ODFT and MULT: Open shell systems
 ```
  ODFT
  MULT <integer mult default 1>